 Roll into 1" balls and roll in the brown sugar.

-- Place 2 " apart on a baking sheet and lightly flatten.
+Place 2 " apart on a baking sheet and lightly flatten with a fork.

 - Bake for 8-10 minutes.
 Let cool 5 minutes on baking sheet then transfer to rack to finish cooling.